-We are very sad to announce the death of our friend and colleague Rosie Staal, who wrote for the FTR on books, literature, the visual arts and travel (with her husband David Eidelstein).
+During our first seven years our line-up has changed a little.
+We still miss our friend and colleague Rosie Staal, who wrote for the FTR on books, literature, the visual arts and travel (with her husband David Eidelstein).

-Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food, the visual arts and the environment, with occasional contributions from Mark Blackham writing about stage and music, David Grierson reviewing concerts and musicals, Paul Jordon reviewing classical music, David Eidlestein on days out and travel
+Contributors to the Fine Times Recorder include Gay Pirrie-Weir, reviewing and writing about the theatre, dance, music and more, and Fanny Charles, reporting on local food, the visual arts and the environment.

-We are pleased to welcome veteran Bristol print and radio journalist and reveiwer Gerry Parker to the team.
-Gerry will be contributing reviews from the vibrant theatre scene in Bristol and surrounding area.
+We were delighted to welcome veteran Bristol print and radio journalist and reviewer Gerry Parker to the team, contributing reviews from the vibrant theatre scene in Bristol and surrounding area.

 Fanny Charles and Gay Pirrie-Weir are the founders and co-editors of the FTR.